kmkluaymaii/CE-Coursework/EC440 Operating Systems/Project 2 - Thread Library/README.md

-EC440 Homework 2: Preemptive User Mode Threading Library Rawisara Chairat, U65053623
+## Project 2: Preemptive User Mode Threading Library

 The functions of this code to:
     1. Create a thread (pthread.create())